qqiumax/qqiumax.github.io/journal/README.md

 ## **6/13**
 ## **How will you properly prepare for the final practices**
 ## Hmmm, I do have to try really hard to impress my teachers in order to get a better grade.
 I have been almost failing everything, but it seemed that this practice have a heavy weight, and maybe I *am* going to get an A or A-, but I have to work hard.
 I'd better work harder on maths, since I haven't been getting a good grade.
 I should also stop working on my site for a few weeks, but I will pick it up later.
 Al and all, all is well.
+## 6/28
+### I began working on my videos now, and I am proud of that!
+See it on my youtube channel of Max Qiu!
 ### **[Comment here](https://qqiumax.github.io/comment/)**
 [back](https://qqiumax.github.io/home/)
 ## **Comments:**